OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/03-Testing_for_Privilege_Escalation.md

 ```

 If the response of the attacker’s request contains the same data `{"message": "Event was deleted"}` the application is vulnerable.

+#### Administrator Page Access

+Suppose that the administrator menu is part of the administrator account.

+The application will be considered vulnerable if any role other than administrator could access the administrator menu.
+Sometimes, developers perform authorization validation at the GUI level only, and leave the functions without authorization validation, thus potentially resulting in a vulnerability.

 ### URL Traversal